-As you know, 5% of profits from our cinnamon products get donated to organizations that protect orangutans and their habitat.
+As you may have heard, a portion of our profits gets donated to organizations that protect orangutans and their habitat.
 These funds go towards adopting orangutans and donating to groups that protect this critically endangered species.

 This year we continued to donate money to provide for the orangutans that we have adopted in the past.
 We also donated to the Orangutan Species Survival Plan for the advancement of the conservation of orangutans and the Orangutan Information Centre for the protection of the Sumatran orangutan and its habitat.